-Protection of the Data Protection Officer.
-A company's internal data protection officer ("DPO"), who ensures the company's compliance with Germany's data protection laws and acts as a contact person for employees on privacy matters, may be dismissed only for cause.
-49 This special protection extends until one year after the end of employee's term as the company's DPO, unless management has "important grounds" for terminating the DPO.
-50 Companies must also permit and finance the continued education and training of their DPOs on data protection matters.
-51 A natural, though probably unintended, consequence of this new provision is that many companies will invariably prefer an external DPO over an internal DPO.
-External DPOs are specifically permitted under the Act 52 and are less cumbersome to remove.
+Special protection for the DPO extends until one year after the end of employee's term as the company's DPO, unless management has "important grounds" for terminating the DPO.
+Companies must also permit and finance the continued education and training of their DPOs on data protection matters.
+A natural, though probably unintended, consequence of this new provision is that many companies will invariably prefer an external DPO over an internal DPO.
+External DPOs are specifically permitted under the Act (BDSG, Section 4f, paragraph 2) and are less cumbersome to remove.

+Increased power of DPAs

-Increased Power of DPAs.
-DPAs can order companies to remediate compliance, technical, or organizational failures relating to the collection, processing, and use of personal data.
-Depending on the circumstances of the violation, they can also implement special data processing procedures or prohibit companies from collecting, processing, or using personal data.
+DPAs can order companies to remediate compliance, technical or organisational failures relating to the collection, processing and use of personal data (BDSG, Section 38, paragraph 5).
+Depending on the circumstances of the violation, they can also implement special data processing procedures or prohibit companies from collecting, processing or using personal data.